 HLC’s Professional Development Week, held twice annually, offers key information and strategies designed to spur institutional improvement in the areas of assessment of student learning and student success, persistence and completion.
 It is open to all HLC-accredited and candidate institutions, offering attendees the opportunity to work alongside their colleagues from across the HLC region to develop skills and action plans.

-Through focused, intensive workshops, participants receive:
+Through informational and interactive workshops, participants receive:

 - New insights from experts and accomplished practitioners.

 - Guided discussions about promising practices and strategies.